suuuuperNOVA/re_bcfsa/chapters/ch8.md

 # Chapter 8
 ## Financial Statements

-> ### Forms of business organization<br>rights and responsibilities
+> ### Forms of business organization, and their rights and responsibilities

 **Sole proprietorship**
 : Business enterprise owned by a single individual.
 - Owner has unlimited liability
 - Pay personal income tax.

 **Partnership**
 - Unlimited liability